weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-4-secure-container-firewalls.md

 And once the `kube-dns` pod is up and running, you can continue on to joining your nodes.

-<h3 id="set-up-a-kubernetes-cluster-joining-your-nodes">Joining Your Nodes</h3>
+<h3 id="set-up-a-kubernetes-cluster-with-kubeadm-joining-your-nodes">Joining Your Nodes</h3>

 The nodes are where your workloads (containers and pods, etc) run.
 If you want to add any new machines as nodes to your cluster, for each machine: SSH to that machine, become root (e.g. `sudo su -`) and run the command that was output by `kubeadm init`.

 For example:

 ~~~